DannyJaJr/Blog-and-Articles/README.md

 ![alt img](./loggin.png)

 ## `6` Future considerations.
+Turn into an all in one tool with functions to:

 `1` Add images to articles.

-`2` A Post route and page for a live feed interaction portal, where all users could establish a direct connection for message or comment.
+  `2` Bugs tracker with decks to update works or tickets, available to be view only by concerned users.

-## `7` Put down your morning thoughts or have some good jokes.
+## `7` Now put down your morning thoughts or have some good jokes.
 ![alt img](./profile.png)